 - Learn how to use all the library and digital resources for your course as soon as possible.
 They might just save your neck.

-- Go to the lectures!
+- Watch the lectures!
 Really.
 It’s worth it in the long run.

 - If you’re really struggling to keep up, talk to your tutors.
 If you’ve been ill, have suffered a bereavement, or anything else has affected your ability to work, tell them.
 They know you’re only human, and they will want the best for you.